DIY Bottle Rocket from a Plastic Bottle

 - Add the baking soda and quickly push in the cork.
 You only need a little bit of baking soda

-- Flip the bottle upside down and step back before it shoots away!
+- Flip the DIY bottle rocket upside down and step back before it shoots away!

 Make a Parachute that Soars!